pgEdge/cli/cli/doc/spock.md

      sub-remove-repset   # Drop a replication set from a subscription. sub-show-status     # Display the status of the subcription. sub-show-table      # Show subscription tables.
-     sub-sync            # Synchronize a subscription.
-     sub-resync-table    # Resynchronize a table.
+     sub-sync            # Pause until a subscription is synchronized. sub-resync-table    # Resynchronize a table.
      sub-wait-for-sync   # Pause until the subscription is synchronized. table-wait-for-sync # Pause until a table finishes synchronizing.